 Duolingo is a platform that offers users the ability to learn over 40 languages, ranging from English to Russian.

-Duolingo makes money via a premium subscription, display ads, as well as its language proficiency tests.
+Duolingo makes money via a premium subscription, display ads, fees from events, and language proficiency tests.
 The company operates under a freemium business model.

-Founded in 2011 and based in Pittsburgh, Pennsylvania, Duolingo has risen to become the world’s most popular language-learning platform.
-Over 300 million users are registered to the service.
+Founded in 2011, Duolingo has risen to become the world’s most popular language-learning platforms.
+Over 500 million users have signed up for the service.